 Tardive dyskinesia (TD) is more common in women and in people over the age of 54.
 Other factors that may increase your risk of TD include:

 Tardive dyskinesia (TD) causes repetitive movements.
 Movements usually occur in the face, mouth, limbs, or trunk.
 The movements are involuntary and serve no purpose.
 They may occur occasionally or all of the time.
 They may or may not be noticeable.
 Symptoms may begin while on the drug or within weeks of stopping it.

 Symptoms may decrease with:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Other disorders can cause symptoms similar to those of TD.
+Other disorders can cause symptoms similar to those of Tardive dyskinesia (TD).
 The doctor will rule out other disorders before making a diagnosis.
 There is no specific test for TD.

 Tests to rule out other disorders may include:

 Symptoms may decrease over time even if you continue to take the antipsychotic drug.
 Younger people tend to do better.

 Some medications may help decrease symptoms, such as:

 Deep Brain Stimulation (DBS) is being evaluated for the treatment of Tardive dyskinesia.

 To help reduce your chances of TD from an antipsychotic drug: